evry-ace/tf-cilium-network-policies/README.md

 ### Create DNS visibility network policies

 You can create a DNS visibility network policy for individual namespaces, or for all namespaces in your Kubernetes cluster.
-If you set `enable_dns_visibility` to `true`, the deciding factor is whether or not the `dns_namespace` parameter is assigned any value.
+If you set `enable_dns_visibility` to `true`, the deciding factor is whether or not the `dns_namespaces` parameter is assigned any value.

-If `dns_namespace` is omitted, or set like `dns_namespace = ""`, a DNS visibility network policy will be created in all namespaces in your Kubernetes cluster.
+If `dns_namespaces` is omitted, or set like `dns_namespaces = ""`, a DNS visibility network policy will be created in all namespaces in your Kubernetes cluster.

 *Example, creating in all namespaces*